 Normally, stool is 60 to 90% water.
 Diarrhea occurs when not enough water is removed from the stool, making the stool loose and poorly formed.
 Stool may contain too much water if it

-Rapid passage (transit) of stool is one of the most common general causes of diarrhea.
+Rapid passage (transit) of stool is a common cause of diarrhea.
 For stool to have normal consistency, it must remain in the large intestine for a certain amount of time.
 Stool that leaves the large intestine too quickly is watery.
 Many medical conditions and treatments can decrease the amount of time that stool stays in the large intestine.
-These conditions include an overactive thyroid (hyperthyroidism); Zollinger-Ellison syndrome (a condition of over-production of acid by a tumor); surgical removal of part of the stomach, small intestine, or large intestine; surgical bypass of part of the intestine; inflammatory bowel disease (such as ulcerative colitis); and use of drugs such as antacids containing magnesium, laxatives, prostaglandins, serotonin, and even caffeine.
+These conditions include an overactive thyroid (hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
+Graves disease is the most common cause of hyperthyroidism... read more ); Zollinger-Ellison syndrome Gastrinoma A gastrinoma is a tumor usually in the pancreas or duodenum (the first segment of the small intestine) that produces excessive levels of the hormone gastrin, which stimulates the stomach to... read more (a condition of over-production of acid by a tumor); surgical removal of part of the stomach, small intestine, or large intestine; surgical bypass of part of the intestine; inflammatory bowel disease (such as ulcerative colitis Ulcerative Colitis Ulcerative colitis is a chronic inflammatory bowel disease in which the large intestine (colon) becomes inflamed and ulcerated (pitted or eroded), leading to flare-ups (bouts or attacks) of... read more ); surgical removal of the gallbladder (cholecystectomy Cholecystectomy Cholecystitis is inflammation of the gallbladder, usually resulting from a gallstone blocking the cystic duct.
+Typically, people have abdominal pain, fever, and nausea.
+Ultrasonography can usually... read more ); and use of drugs such as antacids containing magnesium, laxatives, prostaglandins, serotonin, and even caffeine.
 Many foods, especially those that are acidic or have a very high amount of sugar (such as waffle or maple syrup), can increase the rate of transit.
 Some people are intolerant of specific foods and always develop diarrhea after eating them.
 Stress and anxiety are also common causes.

 Osmotic diarrhea occurs when certain substances that cannot be absorbed through the colon wall remain in the intestine.
 These substances cause excessive amounts of water to remain in the stool, leading to diarrhea.
 Certain foods (such as some fruits and beans) and sugar substitutes in dietetic foods, candy, and chewing gum (for example, hexitols, sorbitol, and mannitol) can cause osmotic diarrhea.
 Also, lactase deficiency can lead to osmotic diarrhea.
 Lactase is an enzyme normally found in the small intestine that converts lactose (milk sugar) to glucose and galactose, so that it can be absorbed into the bloodstream.
 When people with lactase deficiency drink milk or eat dairy products, lactose is not digested.
-As lactose accumulates in the intestine, it causes osmotic diarrhea—a condition known as lactose intolerance.
+As lactose accumulates in the intestine, it causes osmotic diarrhea—a condition known as lactose intolerance Lactose Intolerance Lactose intolerance is the inability to digest the sugar lactose because of a lack of the digestive enzyme lactase, leading to diarrhea and abdominal cramping.
+Lactose intolerance is caused... read more .
 The severity of osmotic diarrhea depends on how much of the osmotic substance is consumed.
 Diarrhea stops soon after the person stops eating or drinking the substance.
 Blood in the digestive tract also acts as an osmotic agent and results in black, tarry stools (melena).
 Another cause of osmotic diarrhea is an overgrowth of normal intestinal bacteria or the growth of bacteria normally not found in the intestines.
 Antibiotics can cause osmotic diarrhea by destroying the normal intestinal bacteria.

 Secretory diarrhea occurs when the small and large intestines secrete salts (especially sodium chloride) and water into the stool.
 Certain toxins—such as the toxin produced by a cholera infection or during some viral infections—can cause these secretions.
 Infections by certain bacteria (for example, Campylobacter) and parasites (for example, Cryptosporidium) can also stimulate secretions.
 The diarrhea can be massive—more than a quart (1 liter) of stool an hour in cholera.
 Other substances that cause salt and water secretion include certain laxatives, such as castor oil, and bile acids (which may build up after surgery to remove part of the small intestine).
-Certain rare tumors—such as carcinoid, gastrinoma, and vipoma—also can cause secretory diarrhea, as can some polyps.
+Certain rare tumors—such as carcinoid, gastrinoma Gastrinoma A gastrinoma is a tumor usually in the pancreas or duodenum (the first segment of the small intestine) that produces excessive levels of the hormone gastrin, which stimulates the stomach to... read more , and vipoma Vipoma A vipoma is a rare type of tumor of the pancreas that produces vasoactive intestinal peptide, a substance that causes severe watery diarrhea.
+These tumors arise from cells in the pancreas that... read more —also can cause secretory diarrhea, as can some polyps.

 Inflammatory diarrhea occurs when the lining of the large intestine becomes inflamed, ulcerated, or engorged and releases proteins, blood, mucus, and other fluids, which increase the bulk and fluid content of the stool.
 This type of diarrhea can be caused by many diseases, including ulcerative colitis, Crohn disease, tuberculosis, and cancers such as lymphoma and adenocarcinoma.
 When the lining of the rectum is affected, people often feel an urgent need to move their bowels and have frequent bowel movements because the inflamed rectum is more sensitive to expansion (distention) by stool.